cloudflare/terraform-provider-cloudflare/website/docs/r/zone_lockdown.html.markdown

 * `target` - (Required) The request property to target.
 Allowed values: "ip", "ip_range"
 * `value` - (Required) The value to target.
 Depends on target's type.
 IP addresses should just be standard IPv4/IPv6 notation i.e. `198.51.100.4` or `2001:db8::/32` and IP ranges in CIDR format i.e. `198.51.0.0/16`.

+In order to add multiple IP addresses to the same rule each IP address needs to be wrapped in its own **configurations** block.

 ## Attributes Reference

 The following attributes are exported: